 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF has begun soliciting comments prior to the evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the pre-evaluation comment period was open from March 25-April 7 for the measures under review.
+For this evaluation cycle, the pre-evaluation comment period was open from March 25-April 7, 2014 for the measures under review.
 All submitted comments were provided to the Committee prior to their initial deliberations held during the workgroups calls.
-A total of 3 pre-evaluation comments were received (see Appendix F) and pertained to the specifications for measure NQF# 0514: MRI Lumbar Spine for Low Back Pain and NQF# 0052: Use of Imaging Studies for Low Back Pain and were considered by the Committee in its deliberations.
+A total of 3 pre-evaluation comments were received and pertained to the specifications for measure NQF# 0514: MRI Lumbar Spine for Low Back Pain and NQF# 0052: Use of Imaging Studies for Low Back Pain and were considered by the Committee in its deliberations.
 The 30-day post-evaluation comment was open from July 2, 2014 to July 31, 2014.
-During this commenting period, NQF received ninety-eight comments, including twenty-three comments from seven member organizations (see Appendix F).
+During this commenting period, NQF received ninety-eight comments from seven member organizations.
 The Committee discussed these comments and took action on measure-specific comments as needed, during the Committee's post-comment call, which was held on August 21, 2014.

-Overarching Issues
+Overarching Issue